outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- for an example of a treatment strategy, the following are probably useful intents across different cancers:
-		- a substance to downregulate PCNA (d-limonene, EGCG, ashwagandha, berberine, tetrandrine)
+		- a substance to downregulate PCNA (d-limonene, EGCG, ashwagandha, berberine, tetrandrine, red yeast rice, simvastatin/atorvastatin)
 		- a MGMT inhibitor (disulfiram, resveratrol/ashwagandha + temozolomide)
 		- an angiogenesis inhibitor (ashwagandha, EGCG, calestrol, uncaria tomentosa)
 		- a Wnt pathway inhibitor (celastrol)